+The Spanish program provides students with proficiency in the four basic skills - listening, speaking, reading, and writing- and gives them a deeper understanding of Hispanic culture and literature.
+It aims to prepare Spanish majors not only to teach, but also to broaden their opportunities in career areas such as translation and interpretation, diplomatic service, international business and industry, social welfare, law, allied health professions, communications and services, among other industries.
 Students are placed in Spanish classes according to their level of proficiency.
-The Spanish program provides students with proficiency in the four basic skills - listening, speaking, reading, and writing- and gives them a deeper understanding of the Hispanic culture and literature.
-It aims to prepare Spanish majors not only to teach, but also to broaden their opportunities in career areas such as translation and interpretation, diplomatic service, international business and industry, social welfare, law, allied health professions, communications and services, among others.